raspberrypi/documentation/hardware/display/troubleshooting.md

 [ 5.225960] input: FT5406 memory based driver as /devices/virtual/input/input3
 ```

-A detected touchscreen will also cause the `fbheight` and `fbwidth` parameters in `/proc/cmdline` to equal 480 and 800 respectively ( the resolution of the screen ), you can verify this by running:
+A detected touchscreen will also cause the `fbheight` and `fbwidth` parameters in `/proc/cmdline` to equal 480 and 800 respectively (the resolution of the screen).
+You can verify this by running:

 ```
 cat /proc/cmdline | grep bcm2708_fb